AdobeDocs/experience-manager-64.en/help/sites/developing/using/components.md

 **Core Components** were introduced with AEM 6.3 and offer flexible and feature-rich authoring functionality.
 The [We.Retail reference site](../../../sites/developing/using/we-retail.md) illustrates how the core components can be used and represent the current best-practices of component development.

 **Foundation Components** have been available with AEM for many versions and are available out-of-the-box in a standard AEM installation.
-Although still supported they are no longer enhanced and are based on legacy technologies.
+Although still supported, most have been deprecated, are no longer enhanced, and are based on legacy technologies.

 >[!NOTE]
 >